abishek-murali/Tennis_prediction/results/tennis_report.md

 library(magrittr)
 ```

 The game of tennis is something that has always fascinated me.
-It is a combination of talent and mental persistance.
+It is a combination of talent and mental persistence.
 Luck plays a very small role in deciding the outcome of a tennis game.
 This got me wondering about how hard it would be to predict results on tennis games based on game statistics and look at the most important factors that influence the outcome of a game.
 I will be treating this as a classification problem where I classify the result of a game as a win or loss for Player 1 based on the match statistics.

 Initial analysis of the data
 ----------------------------

 I have combined the data for men's and women's tennis.
-Outcome of women's tennis is decided by the player who win's 2 sets, whereas this is 3 sets for men's tennis.
+The outcome of women's tennis is decided by the player who wins 's 2 sets, whereas this is 3 sets for men's tennis.
 This resulted in a lot of empty values for `Set3`, `Set 4` and `Set 5`.
-For the purpose of this analysis I've replace the empty values with 0.
+For the purpose of this analysis, I've replaced the empty values with 0.
 This will not affect the results of my model in any manner.
 Below is a snippet of the imported data for analysis.

 ![](./Images/Inputdata.png)